Letter from the Chair

 Dear Friends –

 Global Studies at UCSB has a strong undergraduate program that recruits and trains hundreds of Global Majors annually.
 It has a robust two-year MA program where students learn to examine vital issues of human rights, environmental justice, global governance, economic development and finance, global migration, racial justice, and much, much more.
-In our Ph.D. program students engage in cutting-edge, theoretically ambitious research that has global impact.
-The faculty at Global Studies is trained internationally, engages in state-of-the-art research, and reflects the diversity of our global community.
-We co-founded the Global Studies Consortium that maps and guides the progress of this emerging and salient discipline.
-The graduates from the Global Studies Program at UCSB go on to contribute to issues of global significance through government, business, community engagement, academia, and more.
+In our Ph.D. program, students engage in cutting-edge, theoretically ambitious research that has global impact.
+Global Studies faculty are trained internationally, engage in state-of-the-art research, and reflect the diversity of our global community.
+The department co-founded the Global Studies Consortium, which maps and guides the progress of this growing discipline.

-The research at Global Studies Department has made major contributions to the development of the discipline globally, and we continue to provide leadership in emerging areas of global interest.
+The Global Studies Department has advanced the discipline globally, and our faculty and students continue to provide leadership in emerging areas of global interest.
 Apart from our strong academic foundation, we do not shy away from action-oriented and public-facing research, policy-making, and world-shaping discussions.
 We look forward to building partnerships with global academic institutions, networks that can support our graduate students and research, as well as our strong alumni presence around the world.

 Thank you!